 Opioids and opiates together comprise a class of medications that are widely used primarily to control severe pain.
-The first line medications for mild to moderate acute pain treatment are Acetaminophen or NSAIDS.
-If these first line agents are not effective to control the pain, we can use medications which target different pathways like combinations of acetaminophen and opioid.
+The first-line medications for mild to moderate acute pain treatment are Acetaminophen or NSAIDs.
+If these first-line agents are not effective to control the pain, we can use medications which target different pathways like combinations of acetaminophen and opioid.
 Severe acute pain is treated with potent opioids.
 Conventionally, the term opiates refer to natural compounds usually obtained from the poppy flower base.
 Opioids are synthesized by chemical processes.
 Opiates and opioids are among the most commonly abused substances throughout the world.
 Addiction to opioids and opiates has become a major health problem in the developed world since the 2000s, particularly in the United States.
 About 21 to 29 percent of patients prescribed opioids for chronic pain misuse them and about 8 and 12 percent develop an opioid use disorder.
 It is estimated 4 to 6 percent who misuse prescription opioids transition to heroin.
 Opioid overdoses accounted for more than 42,000 deaths in 2016, more than any previous year on record.
 About 40% of opioid overdose deaths involved a prescription opioid.

 Opioids are derived synthetically from generally unrelated compounds.
 Opiates are derived from the liquid of the opium poppy either by direct refinement or by relatively minor chemical modifications.
 Both opioids and opiates act on three major classes of opioid receptors: mu, kappa, delta and several minor classes of opioid receptors like nociceptin, and zeta.
-Simplifying significantly, the mu receptors are thought to provide analgesia, respiratory suppression, bradycardia, physical dependence, gastrointestinal dysmotility and euphoria.
-The kappa agonism can yield hallucinations, miosis and dysphoria.
+Simplifying significantly, the mu receptors are thought to provide analgesia, respiratory suppression, bradycardia, physical dependence, gastrointestinal dysmotility, and euphoria.
+The kappa agonism can yield hallucinations, miosis, and dysphoria.
 The delta receptor likely has pain control and mood modulation effects, but some have suggested that mu agonism is necessary for the delta receptor to function strongly for analgesia.The nociceptin receptor modulates brain dopamine levels and has clinical effects like analgesia and anxiolysis.
 The zeta receptor, also known as the opioid growth factor receptor, can modulate certain types of cell proliferation, such as skin growths, and is not thought to have many functions in the modulation of pain or emotion.

 Deaths from overdoses of opioids and opiates had very large increases in the United States between 2000 and 2014, a pattern not seen before in history.
 In the early 2010s, many states in the US enacted new regulations either enhancing scrutiny of consumers, restricting prescribers, or both.
 As of 2014, a marked jump in deaths from opiates, particularly heroin, was seen concurrently.
-It is suggested to use following strategies to prevent any opioid prescription diversion:
+It is suggested to use the following strategies to prevent any opioid prescription diversion:

 Opioids can be administered through a variety of routes.
 In the healthcare setting, the method of administration is usually intravenous, intramuscular, or oral.
 Different routes of administration can provide different onsets and offsets of action.
 In the setting of abuse, complications of problematic injection are common, diverse, and covered elsewhere (cellulitis, abscess, thrombophlebitis, endocarditis, compartment syndrome, foreign body, human immunodeficiency virus, hepatitis).